Patrick Gaspard: Post-ambassadorship career

-President and CEO of Center for American Progress

 On June 30, 2021, liberal think tank Center for American Progress (CAP) announced that Gaspard would become its President and CEO, replacing Neera Tanden who left to become an advisor to Joe Biden.
 Politico described Gaspard's new role as "powerful," due to the Biden administration's close ties to CAP.

+In May 2024, Gaspard forcefully defended the right of United States university students to protest the growing humanitarian crisis in Gaza during the Gaza war.

 Personal life

 Gaspard is married and has two children.
+He is Catholic.

-Gaspard is known for his love of poetry, and has cited poet and politician Aimé Césaire as a key inspiration of his.
+Gaspard is known for his love of poetry, and has cited poet and politician Aimé Césaire as a key inspiration.
 Gaspard is also an admirer of Russian poet Anna Akhmatova.
 Gaspard has reportedly taken part in acting and spoken word performances in his spare time.

-Gaspard has received honorary doctorates from Columbia University and Bard College.
+Gaspard has received honorary doctorates from Columbia University (2018) and Bard College (2021).

 Gaspard is a close friend of Bill de Blasio, the 109th Mayor of New York City.
-The pair met while working on David Dinkin's 1989 mayoral campaign, and bonded over their shared progressive political views and familial ties to the Caribbean: Gaspard's parents are from Haiti.
+The pair met while working on David Dinkins' 1989 mayoral campaign, and bonded over their shared progressive political views and familial ties to the Caribbean: Gaspard's parents are from Haiti.